rhylanbolt/developerdocs/README.md

 </section>
 <section id="key-concepts" class="doc-section">
 <h1>Key Concepts</h1>
-<p>This guide explains the core concepts you need to understand before integrating Opti-X. Master these fundamentals, and the rest of the documentation will make sense.</p>
+<p>This guide explains the core concepts you need to understand before integrating Personalize.
+Master these fundamentals, and the rest of the documentation will make sense.</p>
 <hr>
 <h2>The ABC Framework</h2>
-<p>Opti-X integration follows the ABC pattern:</p>
+<p>Personalize integration follows the ABC pattern:</p>
 <ul>
-<li><strong>A</strong>ctivity - Send user events to Opti-X</li>
+<li><strong>A</strong>ctivity - Send user events to Personalize</li>
 <li><strong>B</strong>ettable Content (Inventory) - Provide your content catalog</li>
 <li><strong>C</strong>onsume - Request personalized recommendations</li>
 </ul>
 <p>Each component is essential.
-Activity data teaches Opti-X about user preferences.
-Inventory data tells Opti-X what content exists.
+Activity data teaches Personalize about user preferences.
+Inventory data tells Personalize what content exists.
 Consumption APIs deliver personalized results.</p>
 <h3>A - Activity (User Events)</h3>
 <p>Activity data represents everything users do on your platform.
-When a user launches a game, places a bet, or purchases a product, you send that event to Opti-X. These events build a behavioral profile for each user.</p>
+When a user launches a game, places a bet, or purchases a product, you send that event to Personalize.
+These events build a behavioral profile for each user.</p>
 <p><strong>Common activity events by vertical:</strong></p>
 <table>
 <thead>